Maintenance-contractor-carrying-out-work

 That way, you’ll be able to get exactly what you pay for if you’re a Property Owner and get paid for exactly what you agreed to if you’re a Contractor – it’s a real win-win!

-Our official Member List provides you with access to a database of active SFG20 license holders, including Contractors and Service Providers and are therefore capable of understanding and executing maintenance works that comply with UK law.
+Our official Member List provides you with access to a database of active Facilities-iQ license holders, including Contractors and Service Providers and are therefore capable of understanding and executing maintenance works that comply with UK law.

-What's more, we now offer Digital Badges to those with an active SFG20 license which can be displayed on their website as concrete proof.
+What's more, we now offer Digital Badges to those with an active Facilities-iQ license which can be displayed on their website as concrete proof.
 This badge is not an image, but rather a live iFrame which means it cannot be copied, modified or deleted.

 This Digital Badge is not only available for those with an active license who are bidding on contracts, but also for those who are tendering, helping to connect you with other active license holders.